apache/iotdb/docs/Documentation/SystemDesign/4-StorageEngine/3-FlushManager.md

 	* Pair\<TVList, MeasurementSchema\>：Code a Chunk

 	* EndChunkGroupIoTask：End the persistence of a device (ChunkGroup).
-The encoding does not process this command and  send directly to the IO thread.
+The encoding thread does not process this command and  send directly to the IO thread.

 * ioTaskQueue: Encoding thread-> IO thread, including three tasks